milanaleksic/cv/README.md

 What it does:

-1. uses `pandoc` to generate HTML;
+1. uses `pandoc` to generate HTML and PDF
-1. triggers deployment to web site on commit;
+1. triggers deployment to web site on commit via GH workflow

 ## Mac